 Scott M. Quist has served as Chairman of the Board and Chief Executive Officer of the Company since September 2012.
 Mr. Quist also serves as the Company's President, a position he has held since 2002.
 He has additionally served as a director of the Company since 1986.
 Mr. Quist served as First Vice President of the Company from 1986 to 2002.
 From 1993 to 2013, Mr. Quist served as Treasurer and a director of the National Alliance of Life Companies (NALC), a national trade association of over 200 life insurance companies, and as its President from 1990 to 2000.
 From 1986 to 1991, Mr. Quist was Treasurer and a director of The National Association of Life Companies, a trade association of 642 insurance companies until its merger with the American Council of Life Companies.
 Mr. Quist has been a member of the Board of Governors of the Forum 500 Section (representing small insurance companies) of the American Council of Life Insurance.
 He has also served as a regional director of Key Bank of Utah since 1993.
-Mr. Quist holds a B.S. degree in Accounting from Brigham Young University and received his law degree also from Brigham Young University.
-Mr. Quist's significant expertise and deep understanding of the technical, organizational and strategic business aspects of the insurance industry, his management expertise, his 14 year tenure as President of the Company and 29 year tenure as a director, and his years of business and leadership experience led the Board of Directors to conclude that Mr. Quist should serve as Chairman of the Board, President and Chief Executive Officer of the Company.
+Mr. Quist has been a member of the technical, organizational and strategic business aspects of the insurance industry, his management expertise, his 14 year tenure as President of the Company and 29 year tenure as a director, and his years of business and leadership experience led the Board of Directors to conclude that Mr. Quist should serve as Chairman of the Board, President and Chief Executive Officer of the Company.

 Jason G. Overbaugh has served as a director of the Company since July 2013.
 Mr. Overbaugh has also served as a Vice President and the Assistant Secretary of the Company since 2002; and as the Company's National Marketing Director of Life Insurance since 2008.
 Mr. Overbaugh has additionally served as Vice President and National Marketing Director of Security National Life Insurance Company since 2006.
+From 2003 to 2006, he served as a Vice President of Security National Life Insurance Company since 2008.
+Mr. Overbaugh has additionally served as Vice President of Security National Life Insurance Company since 2006.
 From 2003 to 2006, he served as a Vice President of Security National Life Insurance Company with responsibilities as an investment manager over construction lending and commercial real estate investments.
 From 2000 to 2003, Mr. Overbaugh served as a Vice President of Memorial Estates, Inc., with responsibilities over operations and sales.
 Mr. Overbaugh has served since 2007 as a director of the LOMA Life Insurance Council, a trade association of life insurance companies.
 He is also a member of the NFDA Trade Association.
 Mr. Overbaugh received a B.S. degree in Finance from the University of Utah.
 Mr. Overbaugh's expertise in insurance and marketing and his 19 years of experience with the Company in its insurance, real estate, and mortuary and cemetery operations led the Board of Directors to conclude that he should serve as a director.